-What follows is a bullet list of the days and summary of activities (mostly for my own accounting & recall) of the week off from the Hayduke.
-We needed time to rework our plans for the upcoming segment of the Grand Canyon and to let more snow melt.
-In the interim, I decided that the extreme conditions (record snowpack, flooding, damage to trails, and trail closures) were leading to too much uncertainty.
-To finish the Hayduke route as it’s officially outlined in the western Grand Canyon seemed impossible.
-The North Kaibab trail was closed and Saddle Canyon and Tapeats creek were likely to be flooded.
-We submitted permit requests for an alternate route, the North Bass trail.
-A day after the permit was approved and paid for, someone wrote back to say they “strongly advised against doing the North Bass trail.”
-Why even was our permit approved then, I wondered?
+What follows is a bullet list of the days and summary of activities (mostly for my own accounting & recall) of a week off from the Hayduke.
+We needed time to rework plans for the upcoming Grand Canyon segment and let some of the snow melt.
+In the interim, I had time to really assess my situation, coming to terms with many concerning factors.
+To finish the Hayduke route as it’s officially outlined in the western Grand Canyon seemed nearly impossible, due to the record snowpack.
+The North Kaibab trail was closed until June and Saddle Canyon and Tapeats creek were likely too flooded to navigate safely.
+We submitted a request for an alternate permit/route, and a day after it was approved and paid for, a ranger wrote back to say: they strongly advised against taking the North Bass trail due to the dangerous flood conditions of Shinumo creek.
+Why then had they even approved our permit, I wondered?
 This worried me greatly.

-I had another significant thing weighing heavily on my mind: my aunt Peggy’s memorial service on May 20th.
+Also weighing heavily on my mind was my aunt Peggy’s memorial service on May 20th.
 It had been scheduled months after my Hayduke planning began, coinciding with dates for our original GC permit.
-I’d vested so much time and money into the trip already, plus I didn’t want to leave Stellar hanging.
-But I’d really hoped there would come a way that I could still make it to the memorial.
-After all the changes with the Grand Canyon conditions, routes and permits, I realized that my time and energy would be better spent attending the memorial.
-As such, I decided to end my hike at the South Rim of the Grand Canyon.
-I just wish I’d come to this conclusion before paying for more nights on our altered permit, but oh well.
-At least it seemed easy enough to get a ride from there to Las Vegas, where cheap flights to Denver abounded.
+By then, I’d already vested so much time and money into the trip, plus I didn’t want to leave my hiking buddy hanging.
+But after all the changes and uncertainty with the Grand Canyon, I realized that my time and energy would be better spent attending the memorial.
+If I ended my hike at the South Rim, I’d still get to experience about half of the Grand Canyon section and be able to make it to the memorial.
+I just wish I’d come to this conclusion before paying for more nights on our altered permit, but oh well, hopefully the money goes towards improving and protecting the park for my next visit.

-Anyway, that’s where I was in the midst of this week off.
-Even the process of taking a week from the trail derailed my motivation a little.
-I’m usually pretty goal oriented towards finishing a trail once I begin, rarely taking more then 2 days off in succesion.
+So that’s where I was in the midst of this ‘week off’, working through a lot of emotions and figuring out new logistics.
+Even the process of taking a week from the trail derailed my motivation quite a bit.
+I’m usually pretty goal oriented towards finishing a trail once I begin, rarely taking more than 2 days off in succession.
 I don’t even take that many zeros…4 during the whole AT, 5 on the PCT.
-I’d greatly surpassed those numbers on the Hayduke, in just a quarter of the distance.
-I felt a little rudderless.
-It was good to commit to an end date and location so I get back to my family.
+I’d already surpassed those numbers on the Hayduke, in just a quarter of the distance.
+I felt pretty rudderless, so it was good to commit to an end date and location, focusing on getting back to my family.

 Sunday, April 30th, 2023: zero in Kanab, reworking plans.

-Tuesday, May 2nd – Wednesday, May 3rd: hiked 3 miles down to the Escalante River, dropped packs for a 4 mile side trip to the Golden Cathedral, continued 2 miles up river, went up Choprock canyon about 10.5 miles to a mesa, found water in pipe trough, camped among junipers next to a wash.
-Next day went 10.5 miles down Silver Falls Canyon, crossed the river, went up Harris Canyon a bit to collect water, then climbed out of the canyon near the rincon feature to go 5 miles cross country along the bench back to the trailhead.
+Tuesday, May 2nd – Wednesday, May 3rd: hiked 3 miles down to the Escalante River, dropped packs for a 4 mile side trip to the Golden Cathedral, ran into Number 2–a hiker I’d met on the PNT who still remembered me, continued 2 miles up river, went up Choprock canyon about 10.5 miles to a mesa, found water in pipe trough, camped among junipers next to a wash.
+Next day went 10.5 miles down Silver Falls Canyon, walked down the Escalante river, went up Harris Canyon a bit to collect water, then climbed out of the canyon near the rincon feature to go 5 miles cross country along the bench back to the trailhead.
 Total distance: 35 miles.
 Really amazing canyons similar to Muley Twist, Stevens, and Coyote Gulch.
 Went back to town for dinner and stealth camped just outside of town near the trailhead we planned to hike the next day.

-Saturday, May 6th: drove back to Kanab and I hurriedly worked to ship all my extra stuff home so that nothing was left in Stellar’s car.
-I worked on some other logistics for how to end the hike and get back to Denver.
-I got in touch with Sky and worked out a plan to meet up and hike the Grand Canyon on their permit, since the combined permit with Stellar and Artemis was now completely irrelevant to my new plans and it was too late to change (no one I could even get ahold of on a weekend).
-We met up with new-to-us Hayduke hikers Weekend and Double Happiness, a couple that had been about a week ahead of us when we’d started.
+Saturday, May 6th: drove back to Kanab and I hurriedly worked to ship all my extra stuff home, since I didn’t have a need for anything in Stellar’s car anymore.
+I worked on some more logistics for how to get back to Denver.
+I figured out a plan to meet up and hike with Sky on their Grand Canyon permit, since my other permit was now completely irrelevant and it was too late/tied up with the others’ to change.
+We met up and had dinner with new-to-us Hayduke hikers Weekend and Double Happiness, a couple that had been about a week ahead when we’d started.
 They’d skipped ahead to hike the Zion portion and were now back in Kanab, ready to begin the GC section.
-We had dinner together, which felt rather subdued given all the uncertainty and changes.
-I was anxious to just get back to hiking the route for a final week.
+I was anxious and happy to get back to hiking the route for a final week.